Precedents and Dependents with JavaScript via C++

 </html>

-Tracing Precedent and Dependent cells according to calculation chain
+Tracing Precedent and Dependent Cells According to the Calculation Chain

-The above APIs of tracing precedents and dependents are according to the formula expression itself.
-They simply provide a convenient way for users to trace interdependencies for a few formulas.
-If there are a large number of formulas in the workbook and the user needs to trace precedents and dependents for every cell, they will give poor performance.
-For such a situation, the user should consider using Cell.precedentsInCalculation() and Cell.dependentsInCalculation(boolean) methods.
+The above APIs for tracing precedents and dependents are based on the formula expression itself.
+They provide a convenient way for users to trace inter‑dependencies for a few formulas.
+If there are a large number of formulas in the workbook and the user needs to trace precedents and dependents for every cell, performance may be poor.
+In such a situation, the user should consider using Cell.precedentsInCalculation() and Cell.dependentsInCalculation(boolean) methods.
 These two methods trace dependencies according to the calculation chain.
-So, to use them, firstly you need to enable the calculation chain by FormulaSettings.enableCalculationChain().
-Then you should perform full calculation for the Workbook by Workbook.calculateFormula().
-After that, you can trace precedents or dependents for all those cells you need.
+To use them, first enable the calculation chain by FormulaSettings.enableCalculationChain().
+Then perform a full calculation for the workbook by Workbook.calculateFormula().
+After that, you can trace precedents or dependents for all the cells you need.

-For some formulas, the resultant precedents may be different for precedents and precedentsInCalculation, and the resultant dependents may be different for dependents and dependentsInCalculation.
-For example, if cell A1’s formula is “=IF(TRUE,B2,C3)”, precedents will provide B2 and C3 as A1’s precedent.
-Accordingly, B2 and C3 both have the dependent A1 when checking by dependents.
-However, for the calculation of this formula, it is obvious that only B2 can affect the calculated result.
-So precedentsInCalculation will not provide C3 for A1, and dependentsInCalculation will not provide A1 for C3.
-Sometimes users may just have the requirement of tracing those interdependencies that actually affect the calculated result of formulas based on the current data of the Workbook, then they also need to use dependentsInCalculation/precedentsInCalculation instead of dependents/precedents.
+For some formulas, the resultant precedents may differ between precedents and precedentsInCalculation, and the resultant dependents may differ between dependents and dependentsInCalculation.
+For example, if cell A1’s formula is =IF(TRUE,B2,C3), precedents will return both B2 and C3 as A1’s precedents.
+Accordingly, B2 and C3 both have A1 as a dependent when checking with dependents.
+However, for the calculation of this formula, only B2 can affect the result.
+Therefore, precedentsInCalculation will not include C3 for A1, and dependentsInCalculation will not include A1 for C3.
+Sometimes users only need to trace those inter‑dependencies that actually affect the calculated result of formulas based on the current workbook data; in such cases they should use dependentsInCalculation/precedentsInCalculation instead of dependents/precedents.

 The following example demonstrates how to trace the precedents and dependents according to the calculation chain for cells: